 Did You Know?

-[In the words of director Frank Llloyd] I met a neighbor of ours, a school teacher.
-I told him of my assignment to make the Dickens picture.
+] picture.
 He was very much impressed.
 'What a marvelous opportunity,' he said.
-'I think it a privilege to bring the works of Dickens before sixty people, and here you have the chance to bring them before sixty million.'
+'I think it a privilege to bring the works of Dickens before 60 people, and here you have the chance to bring them before 60 million.'
 I thought of this latter phrase, I think, all during the making of the picture.
-I decided it would be more discreet to bring the works of Charles Dickens before - possibly - many million people, than the work of Frank Lloyd.
+I decided it would be more discreet to bring the works of Charles Dickens before--possibly--many million people than the work of Frank Lloyd.
 For that reason I followed as closely as possible the story of the book.
-Every historical detail was absolutely correct; all the settings were the result of careful, patient research; and the characterizations and theme of the story were transferred to the screen in such a manner as to accurately follow the author's ideas.
+Every historical detail was absolutely correct; all the settings were the result of careful, patient research; and the characterizations and theme of the story were transferred to the screen in such a manner as to accurately follow the author's ideas".
 See more

 Version of A Tale of Two Cities